John Seeberg

 Ingredients Analysis

-The second ingredient is peas, they are a quality source of carbohydrates.
-And like all legumes, they’re rich in natural fiber.
+The second ingredient is lentils.
+Lentils are a quality source of carbohydrates.
+Plus (like all legumes) they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this cat food.
+However, lentils contain about 25% protein, a factor that must be considered when judging the actual meat content of this cat food.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.